maxsib/WMawesome-main/README.md

 optdepends: fontawesome, urxvt, xcompmgr...

-3 style: dwm, ubuntu, gentoo..
+3 styles: dwm, ubuntu, gentoo..

 NO widgets, powerarrow etc... (and will not)